-Watch mountain bikers descent the singletrack trails as you ride up the Panorama Gondola to summit of the 11,053’ Mammoth Mountain.
-At the top there is an interpretive center to learn about the surrounding mountains and geology of the region.
+Watch mountain bikers descend the singletrack trails as you ride up the Panorama Gondola to the summit of the 11,053-foot Mammoth Mountain.
+At the top, there is an interpretive center to learn about the surrounding mountains and geology of the region.
 Enjoy the views of the Minarets and the Ritter Range from the top.
 Ride back down the gondola, or hike down on the Mammoth Mountain Trail.

 32. Play at the Adventure Center

 Mammoth Mountain’s adventure pass for kids offers a day full of fun in the mountains.
 Try the climbing wall, zip line, or bungee trampoline at Main Lodge.

 33. Relax and Take a Wellness Day